adhitht/auorora/README.md

    - Maintain edit history for undo/redo
    - User can revert to previous versions
    - Export final edited image

-7. **Export**
-   - Save edited image to device storage
-   - Share to social media or messaging apps
-   - Save as project for later editing

 ### Backend Processing Pipeline